richardmundyiii/videoPoker/readme.md

 ## :bowtie: Next Steps

-- Help Button to give in-game assistance
+- :white_check_mark: Help Button to give in-game assistance
 - Speed button to control how quickly/slowly the cards are delt
 - Sound for the shuffle and dealing of cards
 - Additional types of video poker games